 WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS Start the vehicle, open the windows and turn the blower control knob to the high position (full clockwise).
-Set Mode control knob at or between and and Set temperature control to full cold and press the control to the cold and press the control knob to the cold and press the cold knob to the co WARM WEATHER If sunny, set the Mode control at or near ‡ and press the ∮∮∮ button on.
-If cloudy or dark, set the Mode control at or near ‡.
-No <⊜ is necessary.
-COOL OR COLD HUMID CONDITIONS lf sunny, set the Mode control at or between એ and 🎝 then press the 🔆 button on.
-If cloudy or dark set the Mode control at or near 弟 No ্লি is necessary.
-COLD DRY CONDITIONS n cloudy or dark weather set the Mode control at or near . التي .
-If sunny, set the Mode control at or between فيد and for snowy or very cold weather requiring extra heat to the windshield, use . فيد . في .
-EXTREME COLD CONDITIONS (DIESEL) Using re-circulated air can aid initial warm-up in extreme cold conditions.
-NOTICE: Running in (\$\sigma\)/MAX for long periods of time will result in window fogging.
-When this occurs, use \$\frac{\pi}{2}\$ until windows clear.
-This will deactivate (\$\sigma\)/MAX.
-SINGLE ZONE VEHICLES: Set the mode control at \$\frac{\pi}{2}\$ + \$\lambda\)\sigma\)/MAX. close the panel vents and set the temperature control to full hot.
-Turn blower control knob to low and gradually increase as air and engine temperature increase.
-DUAL ZONE VEHICLES: Set the mode control at \$\frac{\pi}{2}\$ set both temperature controls to full hot and press the \$\lambda\)\sigma\/MAX button.
-Turn blower control knob to low and gradually increase as air and engine temperature increase.
-WINDOW FOGGING In most cases turning on the Air-Conditioning (press the 🔆 button) will clear the fog, then adjust temperature control, air direction and blower speed to maintain comfort.
+Set Mode control knob at or between in and in.
+Set temperature control to full cold and press the button on.
+After the hot air has been expelled, close the windows and turn the mode control knob to the setting (counterclockwise) at either in or in, or press the button (if so equipped).
+Once comfortable, choose a mode position and adjust temperature control and blower speed as necessary for comfort.
+WARM WEATHER - If sunny, set the Mode control at or near 🕻 and press the 🤾 button on.
+If cloudy or dark, set the Mode control at or near 🕻 No 🖘 is necessary.
+COOL OR COLD HUMID CONDITIONS If sunny, set the Mode control at or between نتب and بنأ, then press the 🔆 button on.
+If cloudy or dark set the Mode control at or near بناء.
+No جيء is necessary.
+COLD DRY CONDITIONS In cloudy or dark weather set the Mode control at or near EXTREME COLD CONDITIONS (DIESEL) Using re-circulated air can aid initial warm-up in extreme cold conditions.
+NOTICE: Running in AX for long periods of time will result in window fogging.
+When this occurs, use in until windows clear.
+This will deactivate AX for AMAX.
+SINGLE ZONE VEHICLES: Set the mode control at AX +AX /AX /AX /AX /AX /AX /AX /AX /AX /AX / WINDOW FOGGING In most cases turning on the Air-Conditioning (press the \$\frac{4}{5}\$ button) will clear the fog, then adjust temperature control, air direction and blower speed to maintain comfort.
 As it gets colder it may be necessary to direct air onto the windshield.
-If so, set the Mode control at 🗳 or 🖫 and adjust temperature control and blower speed to maintain comfort.
+If so, set the Mode control at \$\frac{4}{5}\$ or \$\frac{4}{3}\$ and adjust temperature control and blower speed to maintain comfort.
 Higher blower speeds will reduce fogging.
-8159d/bc
+8159dfbc